Want a Catron Courier Subscription?

 j) If payment is not received within 30 days of the due date according to your invoice, a 3% fee will be added to the due amount each month until the full payment is received.

-k) Please see the price list above and ask Megan about our current rates and discounts.
+k) Please see the price list above and or call us at (575) 322-2250 to learn about our current rates and discounts.
 We consider payment to be when we receive the payment, not when it was sent by the customer.

 l) Sorry, we don’t accept advertisements from regional, national or global businesses.
 We only serve to promote and support local businesses.